Meet ChatGoGlobal, the new AI-powered chatbot that has the answers to your global HR questions. Try it Now!

 Puerto Rico's Fixed Term Contract

 In Puerto Rico, employees can be hired on indefinite or definite terms.
-If valid, temporary contracts for fixed periods form an exception to the “just cause” requirement of the Unjust Dismissal Act.
-A temporary employment contract is required if the engagement is to be for a fixed term or a fixed project, or for the replacement of a regular employee during leave or temporary absence, an extraordinary or short-term project.
+Act 80 defines the “temporary employment contract” and the “term employment contract.”
+If valid, these contracts for fixed periods form an exception to the “just cause” requirement of the Unjust Dismissal Act.
+Though a written contract is not required it remains advisable.

 Puerto Rico's Guidelines Regarding Probation Period